Topology Optimization 101: How to Use Algorithmic Models to Create Lightweight Design

 Engineers are increasingly using innovative methods of designing prototypes, machine parts, and consumer goods.

 Algorithmic design and 3D printing technology go hand in hand, and it no longer comes at an exorbitant cost to manufacturers.
-Explore the Formlabs suite of 3D printers and take your designs to new levels.
+Explore the Formlabs suite of resin 3D printers and take your designs to new levels.

 Cover image source: nTopology